sidoh/path_variable_handlers/README.md

 Examples are found in the `./examples` directory.
 This is the easiest way to get started.

-Defaults to the builtin web server bindings.
-To use `ESPAsyncWebServer`, set the build flag `PVH_USE_ASYNC_WEBSERVER`.
 ## Development

 Run tests with: